dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 At this point any self-respecting post on moving from Mongo to DynamoDB would show a smoking gun: pathetically poor performance numbers, horrible reliability data, evidence of leaking fake data to Russian hackers, or at least proof of some sexual scandal.
 I am afraid I have to disappoint.

 > MongoDB continues to work great for us.
-Functionality is great.
-Performance is great.
-Overall, Mongo is fantastic.
+Features are more than sufficient, performance is more than adequate, and reliability is where we need it to be.

 So what is the problem?
 Mongo creates jobs.
 Too many jobs.